wilcoxen-courses/e247-dissim/README.md

 # Exercise: Computing County Dissimilarity Indexes

-### Summary
+## Summary

 This exercise uses Census data at the block group level to compute a measure of racial segregation known as a dissimilarity index for large counties in the US.

-### Input Data
+## Input Data

-The main input data is a file called **bg_by_state.zip** that will need to be downloaded from the course Google Drive folder.
-It *does not* need to be unzipped: you'll read the data from it directly using Pandas.
+There are two input files that will need to be downloaded from the course Google Drive folder: **bg_by_state.zip** and **county_names.csv**.
+Please note that `bg_by_state.zip` should not be unzipped: you'll read it directly using Pandas.

-The zip file contains 52 individual CSV files of block group data: one for each state plus the District of Columbia and Puerto Rico.
+The first file, `bg_by_state.zip`, contains 52 individual CSV files of block group data: one for each state plus the District of Columbia and Puerto Rico.
 The files have names like "bg36.csv", where the digits indicate the FIPS code of the state.
 Each of the files has six columns: "B02001_001E", "B02001_002E", "state", "county", "tract", and "block group".
 The first two are the total population of the block group ("B02001_001E") and the population of people in the block group who identify as white alone ("B02001_002E").
 The remaining columns are all components of the FIPS code identifying the block group.
-If you'd like to see what the files look like without unpacking the zip archive, the New York file **bg36.csv** is included in the repository.
+If you'd like to see what the files look like without unpacking the zip archive, you can download the New York file, **bg36.csv**, from the Google Drive folder.

-There is also a second input file, **county_names.csv**, that contains the names of US counties.
+The second file, `county_names.csv`, contains the names of US counties.
 It has three columns: "state", "county", and "NAME".
 The first two are FIPS codes.

-### Deliverables
+## Deliverables

 The deliverables for the assignment are two scripts, **append.py** and **dissim.py**.
 They produce two output files, "append.csv" and "dissim.csv", and one figure, "pop_by_bin.png".

-### Instructions
+## Instructions

 Please note that some instructions for common operations are brief because they're probably becoming pretty familiar.
 However, they often have additional text in an FAQ section at the bottom in case it's useful.

-**A. Script append.py**
+### A. Script append.py

 1. Import `pandas` and `zipfile`.